mintplugins/mp-stacks-downloadgrid/readme.txt

 * Move To Mint

 = 1.0.0.2 = February 20, 2014
-* Change download_grid to free plugin
+* Change downloadgrid to free plugin

 = 1.0.0.1 = February 10, 2014
 * Changed hook for metabox to be after taxonomies are created - so we can choose from ALL taxonomies.
 From 'plugins_loaded' to 'widgets_init'.